vahtyah/LeetCodeSolutions/Data Structures/Array/README.md

 [0054.
 Spiral Matrix](/Data%20Structures%2FArray%2F0054.%20Spiral%20Matrix): Traverse a matrix in a spiral pattern

+[0073.
+Set Matrix Zeroes](/Data%20Structures%2FArray%2F0073.%20Set%20Matrix%20Zeroes): Set zero if row or column has a zero

 [1267.
 Count Servers that Communicate](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Data%20Structures%2FArray%2F1267.%20Count%20Servers%20that%20Communicate): Count the number of servers that can communicate with at least one other server in a grid.

 [2364.
 Count Number of Bad Pairs](/Data%20Structures%2FArray%2F2364.%20Count%20Number%20of%20Bad%20Pairs): Count pairs of elements with bigger elements on right